 4. Kyrie Irving

-Kyrie Irving took some heat this year with his leadership of a young Boston Celtics team.
+Kyrie Irving had an insanely brief and strange run with the Boston Celtics.
 He called out his teammates publicly, was supposed to be the leader of a team that vastly underachieved, and finally bolted for the Brooklyn Nets in the offseason after telling fans last year that he would re-sign.

-While his off-court drama bubbles to the surface, his on-court play is a big reason why he’s one of the top point guards in the league.
-A six-time All-Star, Irving averaged 23.8 points, 6.9 assists, and 5 rebounds per game this year while shooting 40% from three-point land.
+While his off-court drama bubbled to the surface, his on-court play is a big reason why he’s one of the best point guards in the NBA.
+A six-time All-Star, Irving averaged 23.8 points, 6.9 assists, and 5 rebounds per game in his last full healthy season in 2018-19.

 While his ability to score has never been in question, it’s his silky-smooth handles that has fans jumping out of their seats.
 Mere words on a screen can’t do the beauty of his ball-handling justice.
 So take a second to admire the craftiness and calm control of Kyrie’s handles from this past season: